ohansemmanuel/Understanding-Flexbox/09. Responsive design with Flexbox/readme.md

 I guess that helped clear up some confusion.

 You're almost at the end!
 In the concluding article, I'll discuss browser support, helpful links and resources to get you moving.
-I'm sure you'd love it.
+I'm sure you'll love it.

 _Don't forget to [spread the word on Twitter](http://ctt.ec/wZ5U9).
 Much appreciated!_